allan-stewart/personal-website/src/pages/speaking.md

 ## Speaker Bio

-Allan Stewart is a software architect and craftsman at Pluralsight, a company dedicated to democratizing professional technology learning.
+Allan Stewart is a software architect and craftsman at Emmersion Learning, a company focused on innovating in the language learning and testing space.
 He enjoyed computers and writing code from a young age, which led him to earn his Computer Science degree and go on to a professional software development career.
 He has experience from small local shops up to international enterprise companies